 Patients should not take a larger dose or take it more often or for a longer period of time than prescribed.
 The NIH advises that if you miss a dose, take it as soon as you remember, unless it is very close to the time for the next dose.
 Then, skip the missed dose and continue the regular schedule.
 The dosage may be increased by the doctor, but should not be increased by the patient.

 It is also important not to suddenly stop taking tramadol, according to the NIH.
-Doing so may cause nervousness, panic, sweating, difficulty falling asleep, runny nose, chills, nausea, diarrhea and hallucinations.
+Doing so may cause withdrawal symptoms, such as nervousness, panic, sweating, difficulty falling asleep, runny nose, chills, nausea, diarrhea and hallucinations.
 Your doctor will likely decrease your dose gradually.

 Common side effects of tramadol include: